Graph Learning and Its Advancements on Large Language Models: A Holistic Survey

-Representation learning provides a successful way to deal with various kinds of complex problems on other traditional scenarios, which also sheds light on the progress of graph learning.
-As Figure \ref{fig:paper_number} shows, the amount of graph learning works increase quickly in recent years and reach a new peak of 1115 papers in 2022 on top venues.
-The thousands of works concentrating on different objectives, methods and applications of graph learning, which makes it crucial to survey those researches and promote future progress on graph learning.
+Representation learning provides a successful way to deal with various kinds of complex problems in other traditional scenarios, which also sheds light on the progress of graph learning.
+As shown in Figure \ref{fig:paper_number}, the number of graph learning works has increased rapidly in recent years, reaching a new peak of 1115 papers in 2022 on top venues.
+There are thousands of works that focus on different objectives, methods, and applications of GL, making it imperative to survey these research and foster future progress on graph learning.

-Although there have been some remarkable and detailed surveys in this area.
-There still lacks a comprehensive one that links related objectives, methods and applications and form an organic and logic survey.
-Besides, there are hundreds of researches on graph learning at top conferences every year, and the number of works is still increasing with high speed.
-Due to its rapid development, there lacks a comprehensive survey covering the latest trends and challenges.

-Figure \ref{fig:Chronological-overview} demonstrates a chronological overview of influential graph learning methods.
-Those methods are divided into three main types (i.e., graph mining methods, graph representation methods and deep graph learning methods.)
-In the early time of graph learning, most methods concentrate on characters \cite{mcpherson2001birds} of graphs or utilize the graph structure information to do some downstream tasks on small graphs \cite{Xu2007Scan,Sun2011Pathsim}.
-Representation learning on graphs, which we summarize as two main types, i.e., graph embedding methods and graph neural networks methods, occupies the mainstream status nowadays.
-Both of these two types of methods aim to learn semantic representations of nodes, edges or graphs.
-The former directly optimizes embeddings that can decrease the loss of graph structure information.
-The latter takes advantage of deep neural networks and model information passing processes on graphs, a technique that has been popular since early works \cite{micheli2005new,Scarselli2008The}.
+Figure \ref{fig:Chronological-overview} presents a chronological overview of influential GL methods, which can be classified into four main types: graph mining methods, graph representation methods, deep graph learning methods and LLM-GLs.
+In the early days of GL, most methods focused on characterizing graphs \cite{Mcpherson2001Birds} or utilizing graph structure information to perform downstream tasks on small graphs \cite{Xu2007Scan,Sun2011Pathsim}.
+Nowadays, representation learning on graphs is the dominant approach and can be broadly categorized into two types: graph embedding methods and graph neural network methods.
+Both methods aim to learn semantic representations of nodes, edges, or graphs.
+The former directly optimizes embeddings to preserve graph structure information, while the latter employs deep neural networks to model information passing processes on graphs, a technique that has been popular since early works \cite{micheli2005new,Scarselli2008The}.
 Due to significant advancements in LLMs, many researchers, including those from the traditional GL community, have shifted their focus towards LLM-related research.
 In Section \ref{section-llm_gl}, we will explore the integration of LLMs and GL in detail.